-librium (when the buyer commits to buying all goods in period 1).
-Recall that the static outcome coincides with the period 2 equilibrium following no sales in period 1, where each seller earns $V_3$ and the buyer purchases 3 units.
+The equilibrium seller profit level described in Proposition 2 is larger than in the static equilibrium (when the buyer commits to buying all goods in period 1).
+Recall that the static outcome coincides with the period 2 equilibrium following no sales in period 1, where each seller earns V_3 and the buyer purchases 3 units.
 Viewed as a static game, this becomes an efficient outcome (no discounting).
 Thus, both outcomes are efficient but the static game has lower seller profits and hence a larger residual of the social surplus remains for the buyer.